All Episodes

 Okay.

-The plaintiff seems to have seen this difficulty and attempts to avoid it by stating she was born in Vermont.
+state, because it's a really interesting case that shows the slaughterhouse cases in action, the plaintiff seems to have seen this difficulty and attempts to avoid it by stating she was born in Vermont.

-Well, she remained in Vermont, that circumstance made her a citizen of that state, but she states at the same time that she is a citizen of the United States and that she is now and has been for many years past a resident of Chicago in the state of Illinois.
+While she remained in Vermont, that circumstance made her a citizen of that state, but she states at the same time that she is a citizen of the United States and that she is now and has been for many years past a resident of Chicago in the state of Illinois.

 Resident means non-citizen.